Shahid-135/CrisisSpot/README.md

 Once your request is reviewed and approved, you will receive an email with instructions on how to download the dataset.

+## Precomputed Embeddings

+We are providing the precomputed embeddings for this dataset, which can be directly utilized for various downstream tasks such as classification, clustering, or similarity analysis.
+These embeddings are optimized for performance and can help accelerate your research by enabling quick experimentation without the need for extensive preprocessing.

 <!DOCTYPE html>
 <html lang="en">